 What Is Company Culture?
 (Plus 10 Expert Tips for Improvement)

-In 2023, many employees are still healing from the collective trauma of the pandemic—and it's having a drastic impact on their work.
+Many employees are still healing from the collective trauma of the pandemic—and it's having a drastic impact on their work.

 What Is Company Culture?

-Company culture is a shared set of workplace beliefs, values, attitudes, standards, purposes and behaviors.
+Company or corporate culture is a shared set of workplace beliefs, values, attitudes, standards, purposes and behaviors.
 It reflects both the written and unwritten rules that people in an organization follow.
 Your organization’s culture is the sum of all that you and your colleagues think, say, and do as you work together.

 To put it more conversationally, you might say that company culture is the personality of an organization.